pk4727/leetcode/README.md

 # leetcode
-leetcode problem according to given question number.
+leetcode problem according to given question number. apply only active code which is not in comment line.